free5gc/free5GLabs/lab3/README.md

 ### N9

-Interface for transmitting the data plane traffic between I-UPF and PSA-UPF.
+Interface for transmitting the data plane traffic between `I-UPF` and `PSA-UPF`.

 More details:
 - [What is the 5G User Plane Function (UPF)?](https://techcommunity.microsoft.com/t5/azure-for-operators-blog/what-is-the-5g-user-plane-function-upf/ba-p/3690887)